phisikus/pivonia/README.md

 Have a look at integrations tests and javadocs for more details.

 ## Pool usage example
+In this example server is created and added to the pool which causes it to respond to heartbeat messages properly.
+That server's address is added to the pool which causes client to be connected, heartbeat message to be sent, response to be returned by the server and as a result of that handshake dummy application message is sent.
 ```java
 public class Main {
     public static void main(String[] args) {